 - In Romans 16:1, Paul commends Phoebe, a servant, or diakonos of the church.

 - There are some early writings that suggest that women served in this capacity.

 - The arguments against are as follows:

-- Paul does not use the term deaconess here but just a word that means wives or can be interpreted as women.
+- Paul does not use the term deaconess here, only a word that means wives or can be interpreted as women.
 Had he used the term deaconess, there would be no confusion.

 - The context of this passage is a list of qualifications for men as deacons and this reference to wives would seem natural as instruction to the wives of not only deacons but elders as well.
-The wives would be involved with people and the work and so their character and conduct had to be above reproach as well.
-(He lists elders and deacons and then the women or wives of these men).
+The wives of these men would be involved with people and the work of their husbands and so their character and conduct had to be above reproach as well (he lists elders and deacons and then the women or wives of these men).

 - Women supporting Jesus' ministry - Luke 8:3